 There are also several hiking trails in the area.
 A good choice can be a walk to Montemarcello which is another pretty village with nice views of Portovenere and the islands on the other side.
 Of course, if you have a car, you can also drive to Montemarcello.

 I think if you look at the photos in the gallery, you will understand why I love this place.
-If you have more than a couple of days in the Cinque Terre, you should definitely visit Tellaro as well.
-You could do a Lerici-Tellaro-Portovenere day trip, there is also a boat service between Lerici and Portovenere.
+If you have more than a couple of days in the Cinque Terre, you should definitely visit Tellaro.
+You could do a Lerici-Tellaro-Portovenere day trip, there is a boat service now that stops in Tellaro as well.
 But check the timetables in advance, as these boats run only a few times a day.